4 Symptoms of a Bad Water Pump and Replacement Cost

+A water pump’s function is to keep coolant flowing through the engine from the radiator.
 As long as the water pump continues to function as normal, the coolant will continue to flow as it should and the engine will stay cool.
-But if there is a problem with the water pump which impairs its ability to keep the coolant flowing, then it could mean big trouble for the engine.
+If there is a problem with the water pump that impairs its ability to keep the coolant flowing, it could mean big trouble for the engine.

 Bad Water Pump Symptoms